oVirt/ovirt-site/source/release/4.1.3/index.html.md

 # oVirt 4.1.3 Release Notes

-The oVirt Project is pleased to announce the availability of 4.1.3 Second Release Candidate as of June 16, 2017.
+The oVirt Project is pleased to announce the availability of 4.1.3 Third Release Candidate as of June 22, 2017.

 oVirt is an open source alternative to VMware™ vSphere™, and provides an awesome KVM management interface for multi-node virtualization.